inventage/keycloak-custom/README.md

 ##### Development mode

-For an easy usage this project provides also the IntelliJ run configuration `run-keycloak.sh start-dev` is for starting Keycloak in `development` mode.
+For an easy usage this project provides also the IntelliJ run configuration `run-keycloak.sh start-dev` for starting Keycloak in `development` mode.

 ```shell
 $ cd ./server/target/keycloak